 Clockwise or Anti-clockwise

 Why does clockwise seem more natural?
 It occurs to me that I never even questioned which direction to go round until I read some articles and blogs.
-As a track athlete I always ran anticlockwise – I was significantly slower when I ran clockwise in training – it felt so unnatural!
+As a track athlete I always ran anticlockwise – I was significantly slower when I ran clockwise in training – it felt so unnatural.
 But walking round the country anti-clockwise just seems wrong somehow.
 Shally Hunt, who has done this walk, wrote a book called The Sea On Our Left so maybe I’m not the only one who feels it.
-Then again, perhaps I am, it probably requires my kind of OCD for it to feel anything.
+Then again, perhaps I am, it probably requires OCD for it to feel anything.

 How far is it?

 This is a really good question.
 Obviously there’s the uncertainty of whether you stick rigidly to the coast or follow paths or roads that might venture inland a little.
 Then there’s whether you cross long estuaries by bridges or even ferries (which I do) which reduces the distance quite a bit.
 At a more detailed level, does the measured distance cover the little curves that you walk as you go round a farm gate or a tree?
 Probably not, but they all add up.

 How long is Britain’s coastline?
 How long is any coastline?
 The answer is that it depends on the resolution of your ruler.
 This is called the coastline paradox.
 If you had a giant ruler that measured in units of 200km (124 miles) like in the picture on the right, then Britain’s coastline is only 2400km (1488 miles) long.
 If your ruler measures in units of centimetres, then the length is constantly changing as the waves go in and out, but would average out at something over 20,000 miles.
 Shortly before 1951, Lewis Fry Richardson, in researching the possible effect of border lengths on the probability of war, noticed that the Portuguese reported their measured border with Spain to be 987 km, but the Spanish reported it as 1214 km.
 They were both measuring the same thing, but using different length rulers.